unidwell/confluence-include-child-pages-macro/README.md

 # Confluence Include Child Pages User Macro

 Includes content of all the immediate child pages into the current page.
-Used to assemble (include content) of all the subpages.

 ## Usage